danielharrington06/COMP0002-C-Coursework/README.md

 - Move forward, rotate left/right, and detect walls or obstacles
 - Detect and pick up markers
 - Drop markers at specific locations (e.g. a corner)
+- Remember where it has been and mark locations as visited and blocked (by an obstacle).

 The arena and obstacles are drawn on the background layer once, while the robot is animated on the foreground layer, giving the effect of movement without redrawing the background.